DalatCoder/learn-nginx/nginx-fundamentals/README.md

 Apache:

 - Prefork mode: spawns several processes, each can serve a single request at a time such as PHP request, images, videos,...
+- Limit by pre-config number of processes (concurrency)

 Nginx: